sishii1214/sishii1214.github.io/ja/index.md

 ## プレプリント等

-- On the kernels of the pro-p outer Galois representations associated to once-punctured CM elliptic curves, in revision ([arXiv](https://arxiv.org/abs/2312.04196)).
+- On the kernels of the pro-p outer Galois representations associated to once-punctured CM elliptic curves, submitted ([arXiv](https://arxiv.org/abs/2312.04196)).

 - On the Rasmussen-Tamagawa conjecture for abelian fivefolds, submitted ([arXiv](https://arxiv.org/abs/2510.14306)).